gvolpe/postgresql-resilient/README.md

 withResilientConnection
   :: forall a
    .
 ReconnectSettings
+  -> LogHandler
   -> P.ConnectInfo
   -> (ResilientConnection IO -> IO a)
   -> IO a
 ```

-It's also worth mentioning that it only depends on the `exceptions` and `text` packages, in addition to `postgresql-simple`.
+Note: it only depends on `exceptions` and `postgresql-simple`, yielding a tiny footprint.

 ### Quick Start